How to increase direct bookings for hotels: Strategies, tools and best practices

 Better data and personalization

 Direct bookings provide valuable first-party data for market segmentation, personalized marketing and tailored upsells.
-This way you can identify patterns in different segments and send tailored offers based on past stays or interests.
-The more information you have about the guests, the more targeted upsells, special offers and add-ons you can suggest.
+This way, you can identify patterns in different segments and send tailored offers based on past stays or interests.

 Stronger brand control and reputation management

-Benefits of direct bookings for hotel guests
+What are the benefits of direct bookings for hotel guests?

-- Ability to choose exact room type: Guests can select their preferred views, room layouts or amenities, and once on-site the property can cater to the requests more easily
+• Ability to choose exact room type: Guests can select their preferred views, room layouts or amenities, and once on-site, the property can cater to the requests more easily.

-- Direct communication: By booking directly, guests have more personalized assistance from the hotel team, and they can get quicker responses
+• Direct communication: By booking directly, guests have more personalized assistance from the hotel team, and they can get quicker responses.

-- Loyalty perks: Guests can get more exclusive discounts, points or complimentary upgrades
+• Loyalty perks: Guests can get more exclusive discounts, points or complimentary upgrades.

 1. Optimize your website for conversions